wso2/product-ei/samples/message-router/README.md

 Shipment Service:
 submit shipment details

-So we need a single service or a gateway which routes the incoming traffic from various client into above microservices.
+So we need a single service or a gateway which routes the incoming traffic from various clients into above microservices.

 ![Message Router](routing-scenario.png "Message Routing Gateway")